 FACT: Efficiency is more than the rating on the equipment.
 If a heating and cooling system is not properly sized, matched and installed, it could up to 50 percent less efficient that its performance rating.
 More than half of all heating systems in U.S. homes do not perform to their rated efficiency as a result of improper installation, according to the Environmental Protection Agency (EPA).

 One the fastest ways to reduce your energy bills is to replace old equipment.
-A new system is a “green” system because it will use less energy, especially if it is installed correctly.
-Well before energy prices skyrocketed, heating and cooling equipment manufacturers were making highly efficient systems for homes.
+There have been a lot of advancements in recent years, making newly installed systems more energy-efficient than those of the past.
+These are called, “green” systems, and will save you energy, especially if installed correctly.
 With the breadth of “green” product choices available today, consumers can easily make the right investment for their budgets.

 Using a programmable thermostat properly can save about $180 a year on home energy bills.
 By adjusting the temperature merely two degrees, homeowners can save 10 percent on energy bills, without sacrificing their comfort.
 Set back thermostats when when consumers leave home for the day can result in significant energy savings, with no reduction in comfort.